How Much Does a Patio Cost to Build in 2025?

 Outdoor Kitchen

-Outdoor kitchens cost $5,500 to $22,000 on average.
-But you could end up paying $50,000 or more for extremely large and high-end designs and installs.
+Outdoor kitchens cost an average of $5,500 to $22,000.
+However, you could pay $50,000 or more for extremely large and high-end designs.
 The only limiting factors are your imagination, budget, and space.

 “The appliances you chose significantly impact the terms of cost estimating,” says Ezra Laniado, owner of Landmark Construction & Development Group, Inc. “Not only that, but just like in a backyard built-in firepit, the proximity and ease of access your outdoor kitchen has to water supply lines and drainage, a gas supply line, and electrical supply will have a big impact on the final price.
 Getting any of these utilities to your outdoor kitchen can range from a few hundred dollars to thousands of dollars depending on your home’s layout.”